Jemoka/blag/content/posts/KBhpwr1_rhetorical_analysis_planning.md

 ### The Claim {#the-claim}

 Choi uses the language of antagonism to victimize AI language models and, by proxy, the audience wanting the help the victimized AI---placing both groups at a "war" of disenfranchisement against big-tech model developers.
-This dynamic allowing Choi to justify her research as the intellectual savior which empowers the fight of humanity in this "war" she constructs.
+This dynamic allowing Choi to justify her research as the intellectual savior which empowers the fight of humanity in this "war".